 I work at Something Tattoo at Amiralsgatan 10 in Malmö, Sweden.
 I take swish (preferred), cards (costs an extra 50kr per 1000kr spent), or cash.
 Please eat at least a little something before you arrive.
-You may bring a friend to your appointment, but please keep it to only one friend because our shop gets crowded very quickly if others are working and also bring friends. 🙂
+Due to the fucking Corona shit, please come to your appointment alone. 🙂

 Let me know if there’s a design you’ve seen on my instagram that you’d like as a shirt, and I might be able to sort it out. (email email@example.com)